Hong Kong protesters take to the streets in seventh week of mass marches

-Hong Kong (CNN)Thousands of protesters in Hong Kong have taken to the streets for the seventh consecutive weekend amid high tensions in the semi-autonomous Chinese city over a now-suspended extradition bill.
+Hong Kong (CNN)Thousands of protesters in Hong Kong have taken to the streets for the seventh consecutive weekend amid an ongoing political crisis in the semi-autonomous Chinese city over a now-suspended extradition bill.

-Despite the midsummer heat and humidity, thousands -- including families and the elderly -- gathered in Victoria Park on Sunday.
+Despite the midsummer heat and humidity, large numbers of people -- including families and the elderly -- gathered in Victoria Park on Sunday.
 Many wore the signature black look that has become a common sight at the protests and chanted "Free Hong Kong!" as they thronged through the city.

-The Civil Human Rights Front, which organized the march, is demanding an independent investigation into what it says was a police crackdown on protesters and the release of those who have been arrested.
+The Civil Human Rights Front, which organized the march, is demanding an independent investigation into what it says was a police crackdown on protesters and the release of those who were arrested during previous street clashes.

-There was a heavy police presence along the proposed protest route Sunday, following a police raid Friday night on a suspected bomb-making factory.
+There was a heavy security presence along the proposed protest route Sunday, following a police raid Friday night on a suspected bomb-making factory.
 Police have arrested three men in connection with the raid, in which 2 kilograms (4.4 pounds) of high-powered explosives, including triacetone triperoxide (TATP), and various weapons were uncovered.
+Leaflets linked to anti-extradition bill protests were also found on site.

 Mass demonstrations calling for government reforms and democracy have been a recurrent sight this summer in Hong Kong, with hundreds of thousands of people marching through the city each weekend.